 The rectangular logo is one component of the brand.
 The logo should appear on the front and back of each publication.

 Photography

-Using quality photography of the City College campus is crucial to the college's messaging and brand.
-Imagery of the campus is one of the college's most valued visual assets.
+Using quality photography of The City College of New York campus is crucial to the college's messaging and brand.
+Imagery of the campus is one of The City College of New York's most valued visual assets.